Brian Kelly (American football coach): 2011 season

 In 2011, Notre Dame returned numerous starters from the previous year and was thought to be in contention for a BCS bowl bid.
 However, in the opening game against South Florida, Notre Dame outgained its opponent 508–254 in yardage but lost 23–20 due to five turnovers (most within scoring range).
 The next week the Irish built a 24–7 lead against its rival Michigan but lost yet again 35–31 due to five turnovers.

-The following week the Irish defeated #15 Michigan State 31–13; the one-sided victory over the Spartans was the first of four wins in a row until the USC Trojans came to South Bend.
+The following week the Irish defeated #15 Michigan State 31–13; the one-sided victory over the Spartans was the first of four wins in a row until the USC Trojans came to Indiana.
 The Fighting Irish were behind early in the game but were driving toward an apparent tie when a fumbled snap on the Trojan three-yard line was returned by USC for a touchdown.
 Notre Dame never recovered, turning the ball over three times in the loss.

 Notre Dame then went on its second four-game win streak until losing to #4 Stanford 28–14 in the regular season finale.
 At 8–4, the Irish secured a bid to the Champs Sports Bowl, where they played Florida State.
 Against Florida State, Notre Dame again built a lead (14–3 after three quarters) but lost 18–14 due to three crucial turnovers, ending the season with an 8–5 record.